✦ Lamb Lake Dahlias ✦

 Dig, Cure & Store

 After frost blackens the foliage, wait about a week for skins to toughen, then carefully dig the clump.
-Cut stems to 4 inches.
-Let cure upside-down for a few days, brush off soil, label clearly, and store in a cool dry place for winter.
+Cut stems to 4 inches, brush off soil, label clearly, and store in a cool dry place for winter.

 ✓ Label everything — they all look alike!